 Please note: this is not true of every supermarket or business on the island, but very often is at least in the ones that are close to the Ferry and Cruise ports, as well as the busy downtown.

-Surely this is to make it as easy as possible for visitors to relax, but also to spend their money with the greatest of ease.
+Surely this is to make it as easy as possible for American visitors to relax, but also to spend their money with the greatest of ease.

-When in Cozumel Mexico, Use the Peso
+When Planning Currency in Cozumel, Best to Use the Mexican Peso

-Now to the real point: Just because you can use your U.S. dollars here in Cozumel, doesn’t mean you should.
+Just because you can use your U.S. dollars as currency in Cozumel, doesn’t mean you should.

-For one thing, many of the local prices are set and posted in pesos – think restaurant menus, food stands, taxi fares.
+For one thing, many of the local Cozumel currency prices are set and posted in pesos – think restaurant menus, food stands, taxi fares.
 They do not fluctuate according to the daily exchange rate.

-Lots of tourists like to insinuate that this is unfair, and yet think about how you would create a menu with prices.
+Lots of tourists like to insinuate that this is unfair, and yet think about how you would create a menu with constantly fluctuating prices in a foreign currency?
 Or signage?
 Or price tags?
 And so on.

 It also makes sense that the prices are consistent if you’re taking the trouble to use the local currency.